 a divorce in California, the law requires you to meet certain criteria.

-At Stolar & Fischer, we can guide you through the process of getting
+At Stolar & Associates, A Professional Law Corporation, we can guide you through the process of getting

 a divorce and protect your rights throughout the process.
 We will clearly